 Maine Coon mixes are smaller

-There are many long-haired cats that looks so similar to Maine Coons that it’s hard to tell them apart.
+There are many long-haired cats that look so similar to Maine Coons that it’s hard to tell them apart.
 Some of these are Maine Coon mixes and some have no Maine Coon genes at all.
 This is often a reason why someone believes they have a Maine Coon that’s smaller than average.

 If you pay the price of a purebred Maine Coon, make sure you receive what you pay for.
 The best way to know is by using a recommended breeder who can prove their breeding cats are purebred and who also registers their kittens and hands over this paperwork.